Pre-College and College Guidance Department

 |CG 111A||Study Skills for College Learning||3||

 Provides information, techniques, and strategies helpful in becoming more efficient in studying, note taking, textbook reading, and taking exams.
-Identify preferred learning style and develop skills in scheduling study time, library research, memory strategies, and critical thinking.
-Prerequisites: Placement into WR 115 and RD 115 Audit available.
+Develops skills in scheduling study time, library research, memory strategies, and critical thinking.
+Prerequisites: Placement into WR 90 and RD 90.
+Audit available.

 |CG 111C||Study Skills for College Learning||1||

-Introduces information and techniques in note taking, textbook reading, and taking exams.
-Develop a study schedule.
-Prerequisites: Placement into WR 115 and RD 115.
+Introduces information and techniques in note taking, textbook reading, taking exams, and developing a study schedule.
+Prerequisites: Placement into WR 90 and RD 90.
+Audit available.

 |CG 114||Financial Survival for College Students||1||